ccj5351/ccj5351.github.io/index.md

 ## About Me

+I am going to serve as a senior research engineer in 3D computer vision, at OPPO US Research Center, at Palo Alto, CA.
+Hope to have a wonderful and fruitful journey there.

-I am currently a Ph.D. candidate in Computer Science at <a href = "http://www.stevens.edu" target = "_blank"> Stevens Institute of Technology</a>, working with <a href = "https://mordohai.github.io/" target = "_blank">
+I received my Ph.D. degree of Computer Science from <a href = "http://www.stevens.edu" target = "_blank">
+Stevens Institute of Technology</a>, with the guidance of my advisor, <a href = "https://mordohai.github.io/" target = "_blank">
-Professor Philippos Mordohai, </a> in the field of computer vision and machine learning.
-Specifically, I am focusing on stereo matching, semantic segmentation, human pose estimation, and self-supervised and/or unsupervised representation learning.
+Professor Philippos Mordohai, </a> in the field of computer vision, focusing on 3D reconstruction by binocular and multi-view stereo matching.

 Prior to attending Stevens, I received my Bachelor's Degree of Engineering from
 <a href = "http://en.nwpu.edu.cn/" target = "_blank"> Northwestern Polytechnical University</a>,